PoliticalGraveyard.com

 Inners, Michael — of Grand Isle, Grand Isle County, Vt.
 Democrat.
 Member, Credentials Committee, Democratic National Convention, 2008.
 Still living as of 2008.

-INNES (Soundex I520) — See also ENEAS, ENES, ENNES, ENNIS, GUINNESS, INES, INNERS, INNESS, INNIS, ISEN, KINNESON, MACINNES, MAGINNES, MAGINNESS, MCGINNES, MCGINNESS, MCGUINNESS, MCINNES, MINNESOTA, NEIS, NESI, NIES, NIESS, STINNESS.
+INNES (Soundex I520) — See also ENEAS, ENES, ENNES, ENNIS, GUINNESS, INES, INNERS, INNESS, INNIS, ISEN, KINNESON, MACINNES, MAGINNES, MAGINNESS, MCGINNES, MCGINNESS, MCGUINNESS, MCINNES, MINNESOTA, NEIS, NESI, NIES, NIESS, SINE, STINNESS.

-INNES: See also William Sterling Byrd Lacy
+INNES: See also Innes B. Brent — Ethel Gist Cantrill — John Jordan Crittenden — William Sterling Byrd Lacy

 Innes, Charles Hiller (1870-1939) — also known as Charles H. Innes — of Boston, Suffolk County, Mass.
 Born in Boston, Suffolk County, Mass., August 6, 1870.
-Son of Charles E. Innes and Alice M. (Hiller) Innes.
 Republican.
-Lawyer; member of Massachusetts state house of representatives, 1897-98; member of Massachusetts state senate, 1899-1900; delegate to Republican National Convention from Massachusetts, 1908, 1912 (alternate), 1916, 1920, 1924 (alternate).
+Lawyer; member of Massachusetts state house of representatives, 1897-98; member of Massachusetts state senate, 1899-1900; delegate to Republican National Convention from Massachusetts, 1908, 1912 (alternate), 1916, 1920 (member, Credentials Committee; speaker), 1924 (alternate).
 Member, American Bar Association; Sons of the Revolution; Freemasons.
 Died May 27, 1939 (age 68 years, 294 days).
 Burial location unknown.

-Relatives: Married, September 30, 1900, to Nellie A. Mills.
+Relatives: Son of Charles E. Innes and Alice M. (Hiller) Innes; married, September 30, 1900, to Nellie A. Mills.

-Innes, J. Lockhart — U.S. Consular Agent in Kirkcaldy, 1904-05.
+Innes, J. Lockhart — U.S. Consular Agent in Kirkcaldy, as of 1904-05.
 Burial location unknown.

 Innes, Katherine G. — of West Bloomfield Township, Oakland County, Mich.
 Republican.
 Candidate for supervisor of Waterford Township, Michigan, 2000.
 Female.
 Still living as of 2000.